jkopsick/CARLsim6/projects/README.md

-### Users with access to GMU ARGO Cluster
+### Users with access to GMU Hopper Cluster
-For users with an ARGO account at GMU, the following steps will need to be taken:
+For users with a Hopper account at GMU, the following steps will need to be taken:

 1. Update the bashrc from your home directory (/home/username) with the following settings, which will load all modules necessary to compile and install CARLsim, along with compiling and running the simulations: